andrew/ultimate-awesome/README.md

 - [visionOS_Resources](https://github.com/silvinaroldan/visionOS_Resources) -  🥽 A collection of examples, projects and resources for visionOS.  .
 - [awesome-multilingual-nlp](https://github.com/simran-khanuja/awesome-multilingual-nlp) - A repository to maintain work being done in the field of multilingual NLP, to encourage research beyond English :).
 - [awesome-metarl-2](https://github.com/sorrowyn/awesome-metarl-2) - A curated list of awesome Meta Reinforcement Learning.
-- [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [AWSome-websites](https://github.com/StanForever/AWSome-websites) - A curated list of awesome websites which are related to Amazon Web Services (AWS).
 - [awesome-oracledb](https://github.com/suryadev99/awesome-oracledb) - A curated list of awesome OracleDB software, libraries, tools and resources, inspired by awesome-mysql.
 - [awesome-causal-inference](https://github.com/tangxiangru/awesome-causal-inference) -  Reading list for research topics in causal inference.